amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 <img src="https://i.imgur.com/z7eNbk9.jpg" style="margin:20px;width:50%;" align="right" title="Spray-coated Suzanne Cutter">

+I'm not going to go too deep into how to plate stuff here. <a href="https://caswellplating.com/">Caswell</a> sells a guide that's detailed and helpful, if a little dated.
 I used a Caswell copper plating kit, but I've found that a quality silver conductive spray is the key to electroplating plastic parts with any success.
-Caswell sells a servicable one.
-The best quality spray I've found is from Pino Technology (a Swiss company with operations in China).
+The best quality spray I've found is from Pino Technology (a Swiss company that sells from China).
 If you attempt to plate a plastic part and it fails, most likely you don't have a great conductive layer, and need a better spray coat.

 Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.
 I found I needed between 25-50 microns of copper to survive  occasionally crashing into the workpiece.

 <img src="https://i.imgur.com/WGS2In8.png" style="margin:20px;width:95%;" title="Spray-coated Knife Cutter">

-The inner surface of the cookie cutter needs to be unplated in order to avoid ECM erosion from the middle of the part.
+In theory, the inner surface of the cookie cutter needs to be unplated in order to avoid ECM erosion removing material from middle of the "cookie" (everything inside the profile).
+I tried to accomplish this by printing a plug that would mask off the inside of the cutter.
+This didn't work as well as I'd hoped, and I ended up just spray-coating the whole thing, and then scribing the inside edge of the cutter to break electrical connectivity with the inner (now conductive) surface.

 ## Results
 In "Sinker ECM," the tool moves towards the workpiece -